 ► The late Ed Coughlin, OFM, is featured in the cover story of the winter 2020 issue of Siena magazine, which was distributed last month.
 The article, “Remembering Brother Ed,” shows a collection of photos as well as words of remembrance from students and the chair of the Siena College Board of Trustees.
 “In the wake of Ed’s passing, the outpouring of love and support in the capital region and from alumni all over the country has been healing,” said John Murray, Jr. “Saints look out for each other.”
 Ed, who had served as president of Siena since 2014, died last summer after surgery.

 ► Kevin Cronin, OFM, has recently been preaching at several Long Island churches – among them Our Lady of Miraculous Medal in Point Lookout, St. Mary’s in Long Beach, and Saints Philip and James in St. James – and was pleased to observe a new commemoration that invites Catholics to deepen their appreciation, love, and witness to God and his word.
-Kevin, who is stationed at St. Anthony Friary in Butler, New Jersey — commemorated Word of God on Sunday, Jan.
+Kevin, who is stationed at St. Anthony Friary in Butler, New Jersey, commemorated Word of God Sunday on Jan.
 26, under the suggested guidelines of Bishop John Barris of Rockville Centre.
 In an email, Kevin described it as follows: “There was a solemn procession of the Book of the Gospels from the altar to the pulpit, complete with incense.
-It was suggested that the faithful venerate the Word after the homily, as with the Cross on Good Friday.
+It was suggested that the faithful venerate the word after the homily, as with the cross on Good Friday.
 However, we did not do that part since the church was packed with 1,000 people and the Mass would have never ended.
-But we suggested to the faithful that they return after the final hymn to reverence the Word by approaching the Book of Gospels enthroned on a podium where the Eucharist is distributed.
-Many people returned and I was truly moved by their prayerfulness and reverence at venerating the Word representing Jesus, the true and living Word made flesh.”
+But we suggested to the faithful that they return after the final hymn to reverence the word by approaching the Book of Gospels enthroned on a podium where the Eucharist is distributed.
+Many people returned and I was truly moved by their prayerfulness and reverence at venerating the word representing Jesus, the true and living Word made flesh.”
 Every morning, two classes from the parish school attended daily Mass, at which Kevin invited them to reverence the Holy Word.
 This was the first year that the worldwide Catholic Church celebrated Sunday of the Word of God, which Pope Francis instituted in an apostolic letter published in autumn 2019.

 ► Kevin Daly, OFM, was among 162 people who braved the cold and walked into the frigid Atlantic Ocean on Feb.
 2 for the 16th annual Super Plunge on the Jersey Shore.
 Coinciding with Super Bowl Sunday, the group gathered on the sand of Long Beach Island to raise money for St. Francis Community Center and the swim teams of Southern Regional High School.
 Before taking the plunge, the participants were blessed by Jim Scullion, OFM, pastor of St. Francis of Assisi Parish in Brandt Beach.
 The other two friars stationed at the parish – Scott Brookbank, OFM, and John Frambes, OFM – were not as adventurous and chose to cheer the participants from the land.